ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

 3. Update the inserts within the **data/inserts** directory.

 4. Add test in the **tests** directory to make sure your schema change functions as expected.

+**Specific example from the treatment object schema change:**
 For example, if we included a minor change in treatment object such that *μg/kg* could be specified as treatment units, the following test should allow one to test whether the update has been successfully implemented or not:

         def test_treatment_patch_amount_units(testapp, treatment):
             testapp.patch_json(